 The principle of this classification can be defined even more precisely.
-It is known in fact that the constituent parts of every society are themselves societies of a simpler kind.
+Indeed, it is known that the constituent parts of every society are themselves societies of a simpler kind.
 A people is produced by the combination of two or more peoples that have preceded it.
 If therefore we knew the simplest society that ever existed, in order to make our classification we should only have to follow the way in which these simple societies joined together and how these new composites also combined.